Connect with others who understand.

 Talk With Others Who Understand

-On myHIVteam, the social network for people with HIV and their loved ones, thousands of members come together to ask questions, give advice, and share their stories with others who understand life with HIV.
+On myHIVteam, the social network for people with HIV and their loved ones, more than 41,000 members come together to ask questions, give advice, and share their stories with others who understand life with HIV.

 What time of day do you take your antiretroviral therapy?
 What advice do you have for others starting their HIV treatment?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.